Zoarial94/PS-AddressBook/README.md

         -Some fields are optional like (phone, address)
 * [x] Use Interfaces and Methods available or create your own if they don’t exist e.g. (comparable, comparator)
 * [x] Break the user stories to smaller tasks

-*Project Concepts:
+**Project Concepts:**

--Use comments to make the code understandable
+>-Use comments to make the code understandable
+>
--Utilize OOP concepts
+>-Utilize OOP concepts
+>
--Use Exception Handling
+>-Use Exception Handling
+>
--Use Collections or Arrays
+>-Use Collections or Arrays
+>
--Use BufferedReader/Writer
+>-Use BufferedReader/Writer
+>
--Commit and push to GitHub ( Minimum of 10 commits)
+>-Commit and push to GitHub ( Minimum of 10 commits)

 **Notes:**

-- All members pushed changes to branches of repository, then merged onto the [develop branch](https://github.com/Zoarial94/PS-AddressBook/tree/develop).
+- All members pushed changes to separate branches of repository, then merged onto the [develop branch](https://github.com/Zoarial94/PS-AddressBook/tree/develop), with all the branches combined we have a total average of **43** commits, the
+[main branch](https://github.com/Zoarial94/PS-AddressBook/tree/master) holds the final product of the Address Book.

 - All members used [Trello](https://trello.com/b/UNPzDRwa/agile-board) to see progress, bring up concerns, and make updates.